roytanck/display-environment-type/readme.txt

 = What will happen when I define custom environment types? =

-Custom types will be displayed in blue, with a lightbulb icon.
-There's currently no way to set different colors for your custom types if you have more than one.
+Custom types were originally added in WordPress 5.5, but they were removed in 5.5.1.
+This plugin no longer supports them.

 = Why is there no display on the front-end of the site, for logged-in users with the admin bar enabled? =